-Bryan Stinespring, an integral member of the Virginia Tech staff as both a coach and recruiter, is in his first season as recruiting coordinator at Virginia Tech while also overseeing the tight ends.
+Bryan Stinespring, an integral member of the Virginia Tech staff as both a coach and recruiter, is in his third season as recruiting coordinator at Virginia Tech while also overseeing the tight ends.

 |1986-88||Lexington High School|

 |1994-97||Virginia Tech (tight ends/assistant offensive line/recruiting coordinator)|

 |2006-10||Virginia Tech (offensive coordinator/tight ends)|

 |2011-12||Virginia Tech (offensive coordinator/tight ends/tackles)|

 |1993||Independence (Virginia Tech vs. Indiana)|